EranStarkLab/AutomatedCurator/README.md

 $ conda activate myenv
 ```
 -	Run the automated curator script with three inputs:
-1. Filebase: path to file with session name
+1. Filebase: full path to session dataset with session name, e.g. ~/home/data/session_name
-2.	n_shank: shank number
+2.	shank_number: shank number, e.g. 1
-3.	n_channels: number of channels in the spk file
+3.	n_channels: number of channels in the spk file, e.g 10
 ```
-$ python running_AI_pipeline_bash.py /filebase/to/session/folder/session_name n_shanks n_channels
+$ python running_AI_pipeline_bash.py Filebase n_shanks n_channels
 ```

 ## Automated curator output
 The output of the automated curator is a list of lists.
 Every list is a recommendation for an action, that can be carried out in the environment of [klusters](https://neurosuite.sourceforge.net/).
-The first list contains the “Noise/Multi-units”, clusters which are either non-neuronal units or multi-neuronal units which cannot be separated into single units.
-Every other list contains two or more units which should be merged with one another.
+The first list(index 0) contains the “Noise/Multi-units”, clusters which are either non-neuronal units or multi-neuronal units which cannot be separated into single units.
+Every other list (index 1-N) contains two or more units which should be merged with one another.

 ![merge](merge.png)